Scholarships

 Jessica Harvey

 Jessica Harvey was born and raised in the Caribbean.
 Her love of the wildlife and the outdoors was inspired by her parents and led her into her career as an environmental conservationist.
-Now as the new Co-Chair of the Foundation, Jessica will work with her team to expand the STEAM driven marine educational resources provided by the foundation and it’s partners to move our global community towards a greener economy and healthier environment – one country at a time.
-Her role lies predominantly with education.
+Now as the CEO of the Foundation, Jessica will work with her team to expand the STEAM driven marine educational resources provided by the foundation and it’s partners to move our global community towards a greener economy and healthier environment – one country at a time.
 Partnering with local NGOs, Government departments, corporations and private citizens, Jessica and her team plan creative ways to engage the community and bring awareness to the importance of a balanced and healthy marine ecosystem.

 Get Your Printed Copy Mailed Today